-You can compare the models on their site to get a detailed breakdown of the differences.
+You can compare the most popular models here.
 The main thing to keep in mind is that the pricier models include more powerful motors, greater range, better batteries, and the ability to link via a smartphone app and play music through a Bluetooth connection.

 In the case of the SwagTron T6, the board is billed as the “off-road” model, with huge 10″ tires and ad 30-degree climbing capability (among other features).
 SwagTron claims this is “the ONLY hoverboard in the world that can support over 400 lbs.”

 You remember Razor Scooters, right?
 A staple of the 90s, the company has entered the hoverboard market as well with their popular Hovertrax models.
 The original Hovertrax, the Hovertrax 1.0, is still out on the market at the lower end of the price spectrum, around three hundred bucks.

 The newer iteration, though, the Hovertrax 2.0, is the one garnering the larger share of attention at the moment.
 It costs around four to five hundred, a price Razor justifies with the claim of having the “smartest self-balancing electric scooter.”
 In other words, a large quantity of engineering and parts upgrades that allow the board to balance better and keep the rider stable.

 EPIKGO set its sights on the “rugged” subsection of the hoverboard market by producing big-wheel models with tough platforms and an 18-degree max climbing incline.
 Their models are feature-packed, but they don’t come cheap, these are widely considered some of the more expensive boards on the market, ranging from around 700 to 800 bucks.